I have a spouse who’s a nonresident alien (NRA), is it better to file jointly or separately?

 If you are married to a non-U.S. citizen or a GC holder, you can choose to leave them off of your return.

-If you wish to add your NRA (nonresident alien) spouse to your return, this can be done by filing for an ITIN (Form W-7 which we can file for you in conjunction with your return for an additional fee of $150).
+If you wish to add your NRA (nonresident alien) spouse to your return, this can be done by filing for an ITIN (Form W-7 which we can prepare for you in conjunction with your return for an additional fee).
 This will allow you to e-file in the future and to file jointly with your NRA spouse.

 More information on ITINs and whether or not you should include your nonresident alien spouse on your tax return: